sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 The adoption of Bull resolved some issues in our queue implementation, but others remained.
 In particular, there was a problem of enforcing logical transactions across data that was stored partially in Redis and partially in PostgreSQL.

-In particular, data could be written to PostgreSQL indicating the successful completion of an LSIF bundle conversion, but the corresponding job in the queue, stored in Redis, could not be updated atomically.
+In particular, data could be written to PostgreSQL indicating the successful completion of an LSIF bundle conversion, but the corresponding job in the queue, stored in Redis, could not be updated within in the same transaction.
 These sometimes got out of sync.

 Furthermore, Redis is treated by other parts of Sourcegraph as an ephemeral and truncatable cache.
 Site administrators were aware of this, and if they felt they could safely wipe Redis data, this would wreak havoc on the LSIF processing queue.